Aaryacode19/Python-100-Projects/README.md

-# Python Mini Projects
+# Python Projects

 If you want to revise python or you are stuck somewhere just refer to a Python cheatsheet, you can find it [here](https://github.com/Aaryacode19/Python-Cheatsheet).

-Welcome to the Python Mini Projects repository!
-This collection includes a variety of small projects designed to help you improve your Python skills.
+Welcome to the Python Projects repository!
+This collection includes a variety of projects designed to help you improve your Python skills.
 Each project comes with complete code and instructions to help you understand and implement the concepts.

 ## Projects List